self20/Moustache/README.md

 #### Web server configuration ####

 Concerning previous point, it’s essential for the web server administrator of Moustache **NOT** to let the Apache, Nginx or whatever interpret fancy file extensions.
 Moustache needs web server software to handle `.php`, that is all.
+Ideally, it should only be able to interpret `web/app.php`.
 Of course, if you run other web applications with the same server, it can also handle `.py`, `.asp` or whatever genuine script you want.

 Here is an exemple of a **BAD CONFIGURATION**: making your server interpret `.ogg` files.
 It’s very common sens.
-Ignoring this warning might make Moustache highly vulnerable as it can expose such files.
+Ignoring this warning will make Moustache (and your server) highly vulnerable as it can expose such files.